marinaposting/MarineFoolin/README.md

 - And more!
   > 8 Booster Packs<br> 1 challenge<br> 1 tag

-Programming by Marina(me).
+Programming by Marina (me).
-Art by me, with guest artists.
+Art by me, with Inky and Edwardard Robinson as guest artists.

-Requirements
 Marine Foolin' requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steamodded](https://github.com/Steamodded/smods) to be installed,<br>
 visit the [Steammodded Wiki](https://github.com/Steamodded/smods/wiki) to learn how to setup & install mods.